morgandigital/uploads-by-proxy/readme.txt

 == Changelog ==

+= 1.2.1 =

+* Remove wp-admin disabling plugin if running on multisite

 = 1.2.0 =

 * Preliminary support for multisites with <code>UBP_SITEURL</code> defined as an array of <code>'localname.example.com' => 'www.example.com'</code> pairs